-29. MEMBERSHIP OF ASSOCIATION FOR 100 YEARS
+24. MEMBERSHIP OF ASSOCIATION FOR 100 YEARS AND SUBSEQUENT ANNIVERSARIES

-When an affiliated Club or League has been in membership of this Association for 100 years, an illuminated scroll will be presented by an Officer of the County Association and will be retrospective for any Club or League already qualified.
+When an affiliated Club or League has been in membership of this Association for 100 years, an award will be presented by an Officer of the County Association and will be retrospective for any Club or League already qualified upon request by the club or league.

-A further award shall be made to an affiliated Club or League reaching 125 years in membership of the association, this too will be retrospective for any Club or League already qualified.
-Clubs must apply to the Chief Executive providing evidence of such membership (for example copies of minutes, league tables or other such contemporaneous documents, that will prove the existence of the club from the supposed date of its formation) if they wished to be considered for both awards (Clubs are advised to apply as early as possible in order to allow time to get the requisite mementoes procured, in particular if there is a date of an event where the award is scheduled to be presented)
+A further award may be requested by an affiliated Club or League reaching subsequent 25 year anniversaries in membership of the association, this too will be retrospective for any Club or League already qualified.
+Clubs must apply to the Chief Executive providing evidence of such membership (for example copies of minutes, league tables or other such contemporaneous documents, that will prove the existence of the club from the supposed date of its formation) if they wished to be considered for the awards (Clubs are advised to apply as early as possible in order to allow time to get the requisite mementoes procured, in particular if there is a date of an event where the award is scheduled to be presented)

-30. INFRINGEMENT OF RULES
+25. INFRINGEMENT OF RULES